WSIS Action Lines Facilitators Meeting

 Explanation

-Existing guidelines need updating to keep pace with technological evolution and new security challenges
+Existing guidelines need updating to keep pace with technological changes and new security challenges

-How can ICT regulators better converge and work with cross-sectoral regulators in health, education, and agriculture?
+How can ICT regulators effectively converge and work with cross-sectoral regulators (health, education, agriculture)?

 Speaker